muchokwon/clova-client-developer-guide/en-KR/Develop/References/MessageInterfaces/AudioPlayer.md

 ## PlayStopped event {#PlayStopped}
 Reports to CIC that the client has stopped playback with the information on the audio stream.
 Send this event message in the following scenario:

-1. The client sends CIC a user voice request with [`SpeechRecognizer.Recognize`](/Develop/References/CICInterface/SpeechRecognizer.md#Recognize) event message to stop playback of an audio stream.
+1. The client sends CIC a user voice request with the [`SpeechRecognizer.Recognize`](/Develop/References/MessageInterfaces/SpeechRecognizer.md#Recognize) event message to stop playback of an audio stream.
-2. CIC sends the stop request to the client  with the [`PlaybackController.Stop`](/Develop/References/CICInterface/PlaybackController.md#Stop) directive message, as the result of voice recognition by Clova platform.
+2. CIC sends the stop request to the client  with the [`PlaybackController.Stop`](/Develop/References/MessageInterfaces/PlaybackController.md#Stop) directive message, as the result of voice recognition by the Clova platform.
 3. The client stops playback of the audio stream and sends the PlayStopped event message to CIC.

 ### Context fields

-{% include "/Develop/References/CICInterface/Context_Objects_List.md" %}
+{% include "/Develop/References/MessageInterfaces/Context_Objects_List.md" %}

 ### Payload fields